On the fence

 English Idiom: (To be) on the fence

 So here we have a lovely picture of a cat sitting on a fence.
-Cats do this all the time, and usually, nobody bothers or judges them.

 Now, if we close our eyes and picture the image of a person sitting on the fence, today’s idiomatic expression comes to mind.

-If we say someone is on the fence, we mean that they are undecided or unable to decide between two possible choices.
+If we say someone is on the fence, we mean they are undecided or unable to decide between two possible choices.

-Many world leaders have some ideas about how to fix things, but when it comes to making a decision, they prefer to be on the fence for a while to wait and see how the situation unfolds.
+Many world leaders have ideas about how to fix things, but when it comes to making a decision, they prefer to be on the fence for a while to wait and see how the situation unfolds.

-Sometimes it is safer not to make a decision.
+Sometimes, it is safer not to make a decision.

 Posted